MohitPramanik/MohitPramanik/README.md

 ## Current Projects 🔭
 - To-do-list Web Application
-- Working on My Portfolio Website
+- My Portfolio Website
-- About to start creating an E-commerce website
+- About to start creating a Hotel booking web application

 (Using React Js in all these)